jcormont/documentdb-typescript/README.md

     // ... or map all results to another array var ids = await stream.mapAsync(doc => doc.id);
     console.log(ids);

-    // get only the newest time stamp var newest = await coll.queryDocuments(
+    // use `top 1` to get only the newest time stamp var newest = await coll.queryDocuments(
         "select top 1 c._ts from c order by c._ts desc") .read();